The Perfect 3 Days in Buenos Aires Itinerary

 Palacio Barolo is a 22-story building with a unique and exciting design.
 Those who have read Dante's Divine Comedy will especially appreciate this building inspired by the comedy with floors split into hell, purgatory, and heaven.

 The building was designed by Italian architect Mario Palanti in 1923.
-It was the tallest building in South America at construction, but today it serves as an office building and popular tourist attraction.
+It was the tallest building in South America at construction, but today it serves as an office building and a popular tourist attraction.

 You can enjoy the building's exterior and visit the lobby for free.
 However, a guided tour is highly recommended.
 During the tour, you can take a ride in the building's vintage elevator.
 You'll also be able to take in the view from the rooftop lighthouse.

-Accommodations close to Palacio Barolo
+🏨 Nearest accommodations to Palacio Barolo

 A Cultural and Colorful Day in Buenos Aires